 Sonoma County used to be affordable but it isn't any longer and this to me is very sad.
 There are too many homeless people living just about everywhere that is not Fountain Grove.
-Yet the county and cities continue to ignore the problem and allow homeless people to sleep out in the cold while they make their big salaries.
+Yet the county and cities continue to ignore the problem and allow homeless people to out in the cold while they make their big salaries.
 It's inhumane.

-Outside of Granny units there are not many practical options for Seniors who want to and are able to live on their own.
+$Outside \ of \ Granny \ units \ there \ are \ not \ many \ practical \ options for \ Seniors \ who \ want \ to \ and \ are \ able \ to \ live \ on \ their \ own.$

 As has been demonstrated recently with the proposed redevelopment of the SDC in Sonoma Valley, Permit Sonoma appears to be answerable to no one.
-Rather than government impeding developing, the agency seems hell-bent on doing what it wants where it wants, no matter thegood, solid arguments of the people who live in the place and know it best.
-The board of supervisors, by not giving the agency specific direction, has given tack approval to planners' ability to disregard the constituency that pays their salaries.
+Rather than government impeding developing, the agency seems hell-bent on doing what it wants where it wants, no matter the good, solid arguments of the people who live in the place and know it best.
+The board of supervisors, by not giving the agency specific direction, has given tacit approval to planners' ability to disregard the constituency that pays their salaries.
 This does not bode well for SDC, and it also doesn't bode well for other rural areas of the county.
 What happens when Two Rock is surplused?
-What happens when ranches sell around Perngrove, or Occidental, or Graton?
-If the planning agency is not responsive to the people who know the constraints of these places well, a whole lot of people are going to be warehoused in danger zones
+What happens when ranches sell around Penngrove, or Occidental, or Graton?
+If the planning agency is not responsive to the people who know the constraints of these places well, a whole lot of people are going to be warehoused in darger zones.

-Just because workers wark work in a place shouldn't dominate the planning function of the city.
+Just because workers wart work in a place shouldn't dominate the planning function of the city.
 Growth of population will detract from the city's current ambience for its current population.

 We are creating a brain drain.
-Poplewho do everything "right" (college, decent job, marriage) cannot afford to buy here so they leave to go to other areas.
-It's not healthy for a community to be this grey.
-You want yourger people too.
-It's difficult for seniors to find available and affordable housing in Sonoma Coun until there exist strong protections for tenants beyond emergency ordinances IE rent control, Just cause existions that address Ellis act and owner move ins, will continue to see the rate of homelessness skyrocket

-Oh my god.
+People who do everything "right" (college, decent job, marriage) cannot afford to buy here so they leave to go to other areas, it's not healthy for a community to be this grey.
+You want younger people too.
+It's difficult for seniors to find available and affordable housing in Sonoma Coun Oh my god.
 So much that o could say.
 It's a bit of a shot show.
 How can I help?

-People who have lived here for the years plus must not be displaced.
+People who have lived here for ten years plus must not be displaced.

 Large developments and casinos in evacuation corridors should be a number one priority in approving.
-Water -hello - we are all being asked to conserve yet we are being mandated by the state to build an an rate that is not sustainable we need public housing
+Water - helio - we are all being asked to conserve yet we are being mandated by the state to build an an rate that is not sustainableuntil there exist strong protections for trenants beyond emergency ordinances | Erent control, Just cause evictions that address Ellis act and owner move ins, will continue to see the rate of homelessness skyrocket.